Chihuahua

 Temperament:

 The Chihuahua is a small dog with a strong character.
-They are the national symbol of Mexico.
-These very alert, curious and amusing pocket dogs are one of the oldest breeds in the Americas.
-They are temperamental as well as affectionate and have nestled in many people's hearts.
+It is the national symbol of Mexico.
+These very attentive, curious and funny pocket dogs are one of the oldest breeds in America.
+They are spirited and affectionate and have won the hearts of many people.

 Characteristics

-The Chihuahua is a dog breed with Mexican origin.
-They are recognized by the FCI and are classified in group 9.
-Their coat comes in many colors and patterns, and they can be long or short.
-The short haired variety is shiny and soft, with or without an undercoat.
-The longhair breed is smooth or wavy, silky and with undercoat.
+The Chihuahua is a dog breed of Mexican origin.
+It is recognized by the FCI and assigned to group 9.
+Its coat comes in many colors and patterns and can be long or short.
+The short coat is shiny and soft, with or without undercoat.
+The long-haired breed is smooth or wavy, silky and has an undercoat.

-The Chihuahua is a balanced, graceful dog.
-Its behavior resembles that of the terrier type.
-A full-grown male weighs no more than 3 kg.
-However, besides its small size, it is very strong in character.
-The rounded apple head is a trademark of the breed.
-The erect ears and full, bright eyes are very expressive.
+The Chihuahua is a balanced and graceful dog.
+Its behavior is similar to that of the terrier.
+An adult male weighs no more than 3 kg.
+Despite its small size, it has a very strong character.
+The rounded apple head is the breed's trademark.
+The upright ears and full, bright eyes are very expressive.

-The little Chihuahuas have loyalty, charm and are very affectionate.
-However, they need to be trained as early as puppyhood.
-Without an education at a young age, the clever little guy will otherwise rule your household.
-Their compact size makes Chihuahuas ideal city dwellers.
-They are also very adaptable - as long as they are in close association with their caregivers.
+The little Chihuahuas are loyal, charming and very affectionate.
+However, they need to be trained as puppies.
+Without training at a young age, the clever little fellow will otherwise rule the household.
+Due to their compact size, Chihuahuas are ideal city pets.
+They are also very adaptable - as long as they stay close to their caregivers.

 The Chihuahua loves to run and play.
-As a rule, even the movement in a confined space is enough for him.
-Just trotting around and their Master/Master following is usually enough exercise for this happy breed.
-Short, slow walks will keep your dog in healthy condition.
-You should avoid overworking your Chihuahua.
-When your pet starts panting and he has trouble following your steps, it's time to pick him up and carry him home.
+As a rule, it is enough for him to move around in a confined space.
+Just trotting around and following their owner is usually enough exercise for this happy breed.
+Short, slow walks will keep your dog healthy.
+Avoid overtaxing your Chihuahua.
+If your pet starts panting and has trouble following your steps, it's time to pick him up and take him home.

-A very special feature of this breed is also that, the Chihuahuas are very intelligent and sensitive.
-This makes them very good to be trained as therapy dogs.
-With a little patience, you can teach these dogs many things.
-Because of their social bond, they often want to be kept busy.
+Another special feature of this breed is that Chihuahuas are very intelligent and sensitive.
+With a little patience, you can teach these dogs a lot.
+Due to their social bond, they often want to be kept busy.
 If this is not the case, they often become unhappy.

-In nursing homes, as an example, this breed is often kept as therapy dogs.
-Because of their small size, the residents often do not feel fear of them.
-Chihuahuas trained as therapy dogs like to be taken on the lap and stroked.
-This allows elderly people who cannot bend down to the animals to make contact with them and pet them.
-This in turn does their soul good.
+In nursing homes, for example, this breed is often used as a therapy dog.
+Due to their small size, residents are often not afraid of them.
+Chihuahuas trained as therapy dogs are happy to sit on your lap and be stroked.
+This means that even older people who cannot lean down to the animals can make contact and stroke them.
+It's good for their soul.

 Coat care: